-A recent UW initiative resulted in a matching scholarship program—Students First—that will provide financial support for undergraduate and graduate students.
-These scholarships will be awarded based on financial need for up to four years per student.
-The SAFS Alumni Students First Endowment provides a 50 percent match from the UW for gifts $100,000 and above.
+A UW initiative resulted in a matching scholarship program—Students First—that provides financial support for undergraduate and graduate students.
+These scholarships are awarded based on financial need for up to four years per student.
+The SAFS Alumni Students First Endowment provides a 50 percent match from the UW for gifts of $100,000 and above.
 The $100,000 minimum can be made up of multiple gifts from any number of people in a “consortium.”

 This fund provides an annual award to graduate students from the School of Marine and Environmental Affairs and the School of Aquatic and Fishery Sciences.